fredrivett/learningtolaunch/slides.md

 class: center, middle

-### The 3️⃣ most successful launches I've ever had were three of the smallest
+### The 3️⃣ most "successful" launches I've ever had were three of the smallest

 ???